grazielli-pozzi/module_2_project/docs/ui.md

 Our cart is persistent.
 No connection?
 Closed your browser?
 Forgot to login?
 Doesn't matter!
 Your cart will always be there until you logout or complete your order.

+## Tráfego de Dados (Data Usage)

+Tentamos minimizar o tráfego de dados entre as partes da plataforma, utilizando ao máixmo a renderização em servidor para evitar processamento no frontend e reduzindo ao máximo a quantidade de consultas à base de dados.

+###### English version

+We tried to minimize data usage between parts or our plataform, using the most out of server-side rendering to avoid frontend scripts and reducing the number of database queries.